-In light of the continuing recession – an aftermath of the still recent 2008 crash – it seems appropriate to discuss corporate strategy.
+In light of difficult economic times, it seems appropriate to discuss corporate strategy.
 Companies have a lot to prepare for, rather than look forward to, in the coming decade.
 Some will react to weak growth and rising capital by retreating to the home market, using the word “global” to reference “economic slowdown” rather than true globalization.
 This reaction, however, could be a poor decision for firms that are based outside of the developed world.
 With low per capita incomes in developing countries, there is room for significant growth.
 Regardless of company location, it is imperative for managers to reevaluate strategy if they are to pursue a global strategy.

-The first element of the global strategy described in Pankaj Ghemawat’s article is competition.
+The first element of the global strategy described by Ghemawhat (2010).
 While views on global strategies have centered around an idea of integrating markets, a shift to managing differences and adapting to local conditions is key.
 Resource allocation processes must change; companies cannot afford to invest in long-term payoffs on investments, and need to be more selective in making investments.

 The third element of Ghemawhat’s global strategy is operations and innovation.
 Companies need to keep in mind that, at least in the near future, off-shoring will continue at a significant level; supply chains, however, will require significant change to become efficient in the recovering market.
 Outlooks on the environment, energy prices, and process innovation are all changing.
 Companies used to simply transfer less-automated plants to less-developed countries, though those plants did little to contribute to innovation; a higher wage bill is worth advances in technology and innovation.